 When it comes to weight training, you have to ensure that you have a good bone density.
 Brown rice is rich in carbohydrates, iron, calcium, and fiber which serves the purpose of building bone density.

 Chapati: Chapatis or rotis are prepared with whole grains which contains fiber and complex carbs.
 Multigrain rotis contain calcium too.
 Chapatis are essential food for Indian bodybuilders and you need to include this in your diet if you haven’t already.

 Potatoes: Potassium is a mineral which is essential for muscle building.
 This makes it a must for fitness enthusiasts to include it in their diet.
 However, make sure to cut off unnecessary calories by preparing them with the least possible oil.

 Yogurt: Yoghurt is rich in protein, calcium, and potassium.
 It is really healthy when compared to cheese as it is low in sodium.

 Paneer: Paneer is a rich source of vitamin A and calcium.
 It helps in building bone density and improving muscular function.

 Pulses are one of the most important sources of protein for vegetarians.
 There are various kinds of pulses and these are very effective as post-workout foods.

 Bananas: Bananas are rich in potassium and are therefore good for your muscles.
-It makes a good pre and post workout food.
+It makes a good pre and posts workout food.

-Milk: Milk fulfils our body’s need for nutrients like calcium, protein and vitamin D. It is a very healthy post workout drink and helps in improving your bone density and growth of muscles.
+Milk: Milk fulfills our body’s need for nutrients like calcium, protein, and vitamin D. It is a very healthy post workout drink and helps in improving your bone density and growth of muscles.

 Coconut Oil: Coconut oil helps in burning fats.
 Add it to your smoothies or cook food with it to see the results.